faculty & staff

 Upper Elementary Guide

-Chelsea has opened our new Upper Elementary program this year.
+Chelsea began our Upper Elementary program in 2016.
 Her experience in the Atlanta Montessori community as both an assistant and after school lead, has prepared her well for her first year teaching.
 Chelsea hold an AMI diploma from Montessori Institute of Atlanta, and graduated in 2011 from North Georgia College with a degree in Psychology.
 In her free time, Chelsea enjoys yoga and painting.

 Lower Elementary Guide